Green Lantern in other media: Zack Snyder's Justice League (2021)

-Director Zack Snyder confirmed on Christmas 2020, that in Zack Snyder's Justice League, Green Lantern is part of his Justice League and has confirmed Hal Jordan is "at another location" in response to a fan asking if Hal is at star labs or somewhere else, confirming Jordan's existence in his universe and possibly in the film.
+Director Zack Snyder confirmed on Christmas 2020, that in Zack Snyder's Justice League, Green Lantern is part of his Justice League and has confirmed Hal Jordan is "at another location" in response to a fan asking if Hal is at S.T.A.R.
+Labs or somewhere else, confirming Jordan's existence in his universe and possibly in the film.
 Kevin Smith confirmed in January 2019 that a scene was filmed in Principal Photography featuring a Green Lantern and Alfred at Bruce Wayne's lake house but was later reshot by Snyder with Superman.
 The latter version was included in the home release of Justice League as part of a deleted scene segment titled The Return of Superman.
 He also confirmed Green Lanterns and the Green Lantern Corps played a significant part in Snyder's planned Justice League trilogy and presumably the then planned Green Lantern Corps film, (see below), as before September 2017, it was planned to take place in Snyder's universe and meant to tie in to Snyder's planned Justice League trilogy.
 However, the failure of Justice League (2017) and success of Wonder Woman caused Warner Bros. to shift away from Snyder's vision.
 A scrapped credits scene featuring Kilowog and Tomar-Re visiting Bruce Wayne at his lake house in night was cut in post production in 2017.
 All of this was to set up Justice League sequels and the then planned Green Lantern Corps movie.
-Zack Snyder revealed he had planned for John Stewart to appear at the end of the film along with another Green Lantern, likely Kilowog and Tomar-Re.
+Snyder revealed he had planned for John Stewart to appear at the end of the film along with another Green Lantern, likely Kilowog and Tomar-Re.
 He said he filmed half of it back in 2016 during principal photography in London, with green lights shining on Alfred/Bruce.
 He intended to complete it as part of pick-ups shooting later in post-production but left the movie.
 When his movie got green lit, he finished shooting it with a theater actor Wayne T. Carr at Snyder's house on the driveway.
 The scene was later repurposed then to have both Stewart and Martian Manhunter talking to Bruce.
 However, Warner Bros. did not like the idea of Snyder introducing John Stewart as they have their own ideas for him elsewhere not connected to Snyder's universe.
 Thus, a compromise was made and Snyder repurposed the scene to feature Martian Manhunter, revealed earlier in the film to be General Calvin Swanwick, first introduced in Man of Steel, played by Harry Lennix.
 He visits Bruce Wayne at his lake house which was shot in late October 2020 during additional photography for the film.
-Snyder also revealed he had an early idea that an additional Lantern in that scene to be played by Ryan Reynolds, but scrapped it early on and never spoke to him about it.
+Snyder also revealed he had an early idea for an additional Lantern in that scene to be played by Ryan Reynolds, but scrapped it early on and never spoke to him about it.